jhogan/core/README.md

 ## Database ##
 The RDBMS of choice is MySQL.
 The configuration for the database connections can set using the `config.accounts` property in the [config.py](config.py) file.
-Iteratate over the the accounts from the base class `configuration` and find the MySQL connection, then set its values to whatever you need.
+Iterate over the the accounts from the base class `configuration` and find the MySQL connection, then set its values to whatever you need.
 This will usually just be the password.